Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

-We are also aware of the risk that despite several control cycles taken by us translations might have led to slightly different survey versions.
+Another limitation we are aware of is the risk that despite several control cycles taken by us translations might have led to slightly different survey versions.
 Nevertheless, we decided to provide the questionnaire in the three national languages of our target countries to lower the threshold for participation by minimizing the risk of language-related obstacles.

 Moreover, the sample size is crucial for the reliability of our findings.
 For data protection purposes and for reducing the risk of socially desirable responses, we could not ask the participants about their institutions.
 Thus, it is difficult to estimate the actual coverage rate of our survey within the main target group (instructors for introductory and advanced physics lab courses).
 To provide at least a cautious estimation, in TABLE~\ref{penetration} we compare the number of institutions (universities, universities of applied sciences, etc.) with at least one physics-related undergraduate degree program (e.g., physics major, physics teacher education, applied physics, physical engineering, etc.) in the three countries with the number of survey participants who are responsible for introductory or advanced lab courses.
 By this, we acknowledge that there is usually more than one instructor per lab course (e.g., with all the student assistants) but often only one is in charge of the lab course, i.e., actually responsible.
 However, we cannot exclude the possibility of instructors not being the head of a lab course but still feeling responsible for it (e.g. as they designed materials for the course) and there are also institutions with more than one introductory and advanced lab course.
 Overall, we suspect that we reached a good coverage of the target group especially in Finland and Croatia while in Germany the target group size impedes comparable proportions.
 Since we anyway found only slight differences between the three different countries (cf. TABLE \ref{tab:differences}), we would argue that the sample size is not a serious limitation of our survey.